verrazzano/docs/content/en/docs/applications/multicluster/Rancher-mc-integrate.md

 2. Select **Cluster Management**, and then click **Import Existing Cluster**.
 3. Provide a name for your managed cluster.
 For example: _managed1_.
 4. In your Verrazzano configuration, if you specified a cluster selection label, then under **Labels & Annotations** provide a `label` and `value` for the Rancher cluster.
-For the Verrazzano synchronization to occur automatically, in your Verrazzano configuration, the `label` and `value` information should match the cluster selection `matchExpression`.
+<br>For the Verrazzano synchronization to occur automatically, the `label` and `value` information should match the cluster selection `matchExpression` in your Verrazzano configuration.
 5. After the import is complete, follow Rancher's on-screen instructions to complete the registration by running the provided command against the managed cluster.

 After the Rancher cluster reaches the `Active` state in the Rancher console, synchronization with Verrazzano will happen automatically, and a VerrazzanoManagedCluster resource will be created in the `verrazzano-mc` namespace.